 This rebate put a nice dent in the price.
 And made the card worth its while for yet another year.

 I didn’t have enough American miles for the return flight.
-But, I had a storehouse of Alaska miles from flights, spending, promotions, and of course opening the Bank of America Alaska Visa a couple of times. 😉
+But, I had a storehouse of Alaska miles from flights, spending, and promotions.

 But, you can book American flights between the US and Japan with 50,000 Alaska miles and ~$52 in taxes.
 So that’s what I used to get back home.